Yossra-ElTony/STAGE2/README.md

 Team Dorothy-Albert

 Welcome to the README file of Team Dorothy-Albert!

-We are a group of trinee participating in the HackBio Genomics Internship, under the guidance of our team manager, Bhavi and Rajarshi, team leaders, Yossra, leader assistant Simeon and Ahmed.
+We are a group of trainees participating in the HackBio Genomics Internship, under the guidance of our team manager: Bhavi, and Rajarshi, team leader: Yossra, leader assistants: Simeon and Ahmed.

-The members are ( Rehab, Drake, Simeon, Ahmed, and Yossra)
+The members of our team are Rehab, Drake, Simeon, Ahmed, and Yossra.

-We successfuly reach to STAGE 2.
-In this stage, wee have beeeen asked to implement a pipeeline, conducting these prcoess; download dataset => Quality Control => Trimming => Genome Mapping  => Variant Calling, on an original dataset and other additinal datasets.
+We have successfully reached STAGE 2.
+In this stage, we have been asked to implement a pipeline that conducts the following processes: download dataset => Quality Control => Trimming => Genome Mapping => Variant Calling.
+This pipeline will be applied to an original dataset as well as additional datasets.

-The submission should include 3 files; script.sh ==>   your final pipeline
-setup.sh ==> file that anyone can use to install all the tools needed for making the pipeline work. requirement.txt ==> file that simply lists all the tools you used
+The submission should include 3 files: script.sh: This is your final pipeline. setup.sh: This file can be used by anyone to install all the tools required for the pipeline to work. requirement.txt: This file simply lists all the tools you used.

+Thank you and let's continue working together towards our goals!

+Best regards,
+Team Dorothy-Albert